Consular Reports of Birth Abroad (CRBA)

-To receive this document, the child’s parent(s) will need to complete an “Application for Consular Report of Birth Abroad,” Form DS-2029 (PDF 52K) Application for Consular Report of Birth Abroad must be made before the child’s 18th birthday.
+To receive this document, the child’s parent(s) will need to complete a Form DS-2029 (PDF 52K) ‘Application for Consular Report of Birth Abroad’.
+This application must be submitted before the child’s 18th birthday.
 We encourage parents to document their child’s citizenship as soon as possible after the birth.
 Delay in doing so could cause problems in establishing the child’s U.S. citizenship and his/her eligibility for the rights and benefits of U.S. citizenship, including entry into the United States.
 Please note: Even if you have registered other children at the same Consulate, your child’s application should be filled out completely, including the parents’ physical presence in the United States.

 How Do I Register My Child’s Birth?